Morning Anxiety Causes: Why You Feel Them and What to Do

 There are biological happenings that occur in all of our bodies as we sleep and wake.
 But the level of anxiety one might feel can largely depend on how these factors are magnified by environmental stressors.
 Here’s what happens:

-- Cortisol Awakening Response (CAR): When we transition from rest to a wakeful state, our bodies produce higher levels of cortisol, one of the body’s stress hormones.
-CAR increases cortisol levels by an average of 50 percent.
+- The cortisol awakening response (CAR): When we transition from rest to a waking state, our bodies produce higher levels of cortisol, one of the body’s stress hormones.
+The CAR increases cortisol levels by an average of 50 percent.
 Cortisol levels peak at around 35-45 minutes after waking up.